Thornden School: Subjects

+Classes

 In Year 9, pupils choose their options for GCSE.
-At Thornden, all pupils are strongly advised to select at least one modern foreign language from either French, German or Spanish.
+At Thornden, all pupils are strongly advised to select at least one modern foreign language from either French or Spanish.
 Some pupils may take up a second language for Year 9, which was usually Spanish prior to its introduction at Year 7.
+The school used to offer a German Language course, but due to staff shortages, the course stopped receiving new students starting the academic year 2024.

 Staff

 There are 104 members of staff at Thornden School.
 Patrick Earnshaw is the Executive Headteacher of Thornden and the HISP Multi-Academy Trust, taking over from Steve Hicks after an "incident between students".

 Productions

 As Thornden is a performing Arts College, many productions take place inside Thornden Hall involving Thornden Pupils and the wider community.
-The Thornden Operatic and Musical Society have performed dozens of musicals, most notably Les Misérables, Follies, Aladdin, Oliver!, Joseph and the Amazing Technicolor Dreamcoat and Fiddler on the Roof.
-Summer of 2007 was when Smike was presented.
-Aladdin took place just after Christmas 2007 and The Diary of Anne Frank took place in early April 2008.
-It starred pupils from year groups 9 and 10.

-Other performances take place throughout the year for example, Teacher's Got Talent and Thornden's Got Talent in aid of charity, and the yearly Star for a Night which takes place over 2 nights.
-Auditions were held on 10 September 2008 for Oliver! and Dracula, the Musical.

-The most recent show was Guys and dolls.
+The Thornden Operatic and Musical Society have performed dozens of musicals.